sanyassyed/DataEngineering_Retail_ETL_Pipeline/docs/project_creation.md

 ---

 ## Part 2: RDS Postgres -> Airbyte -> Snowflake
+In this step we are trying to do the following everyday at 2 am via Airbyte
+1. Pulls the 18 tables from RDS(Postgres)
+1. Loads the tables into the staging/landing schema `airbyte_internal`
+1. Loads the tables from the `airbyte_internal` schema into the `raw` schema via `CREATE TABLE` & `INSERT INTO`

 ### Tools
 * Host EC2 instance (zara_de)
 * Airbyte in `Airbyte` EC2 t2.xlarge instance with 20GB memory